javadmohebbi/asterisk-java-operator-panel/README.md

 # Run the app
-Download the jar file ajop-{file-version}.jat from the "dist" then run the app using the following command:
+Download the jar file ajop-{file-version}.jat from the "dist" directory, then run it using the following command:

 java -jar ajop-v1.jar